DavidBarts/sscalc/README.md

     $ sscalc --bare b2 < liability.txt
     594.0000

-### Only Numeric Columns Can Be Referred To
+### Only Numeric Cells Can Be Referred To

-This is because an expression’s column references are intended to be operated on arithmetically:
+This is because an expression’s cell references are intended to be operated on arithmetically:

     $ sscalc -b "@sum(a2:a5)" < liability.txt